rad182/potential/README.md

 You’ll notice that our Github repos are named after physics terms.
 Ask dB if you want to know why.

-See [this Trello board](https://trello.com/b/VLlTIM7l/artsy-engineering-projects-map) for an in-depth look at our (many) repos and who owns them.
+See the [engineering projects map](https://trello.com/b/VLlTIM7l/artsy-engineering-projects-map) for an in-depth look at our (many) repos and who owns them.
 It can be a bit overwhelming, so here’s a breakdown of a few important ones:
 * [Gravity](https://github.com/artsy/gravity): Artsy’s API
 * [Force](https://github.com/artsy/force): Artsy desktop website (artsy.net)
 * [MicroGravity](https://github.com/artsy/microgravity): Artsy mobile website